Allisterh/BVAR-3/README.md

 # Bayesian vector autoregression
-BVAR with weakly infomrative Wishart priors using the Gibbs sampler.
+Estimation of a Bayesian Vector Autoregression (BVAR) with weakly informative Wishart priors using the Gibbs sampler.